 The term “payment link” is the most common, though other terms for the same thing include:

 When you create a payment link, you provide an easy way for customers or clients to pay for goods or services.
 We'll go into the different forms and uses of paylinks below.

 The payment button, also known as a pay button or buy button, appears on the ecommerce website and directs the customer to the checkout page where they can enter their payment details.

 Payment links via message

-Some ecommerce businesses will send their customers a one-time payment link via SMS or email once they complete a purchase.
+Some ecommerce businesses send their customers a one-time payment link via SMS or email once they complete a purchase.
 The customer then clicks on it to access the payment page in a browser.
 Payment links can also be sent via social media or instant messaging services, and can be time-limited or time-unlimited.

 Email invoice payment links

-Benefits of using payment link buttons
+Benefits of using payment links as buttons

 Payment link providers

 There are many safe and secure payment link providers around, including the likes of PayPal and Stripe, to name just a couple.
 The PayPal payment link is probably the most recognisable, but others like the Stripe payment link are just as reliable.